livingcomputermuseum/ContrAlto/Contralto/readme-mono.txt

 BootAddress: The address to use with a Keyboard Disk Boot (See section 5.0)
 BootFile:    The file number to use with a Keyboard Net Boot (again, Section 5.0)
 AlternateBootType:  The type of boot to default to (Section 5.0)

+EnablePrinting:     Enables or disables printing via the emulated Orbit / Dover interface.

+PrintOutputPath:    Specifies the folder that output PDFs are written to.
+When the  Alto
+                    prints a new document, a new PDF file will be created in this directory containing the printer's output.

+ReversePageOrder:   Controls the order in which pages are written to the PDF -- due to
+                    the way the original Dover printer worked, most Alto software printed documents in reverse order (i.e. the last page printed first) so that the pages didn't have to be reshuffled when picked up from the tray.
+By default, leaving this box checked is probably what you want, but if your documents come out backwards, uncheck it.

 4.1 Ethernet Encapsulation Setup